Do you have a color scheme in mind before you paint? Or do you wing it? Or do you copy colors from someone else?

 To overcome this problem, try to mostly stay in the same color temperature for shadow patterns as in the lights.
-Richer mixtures of similar colors or color temperature will keep the shadows clean and vivid.]
+Richer mixtures of similar colors or color temperature will keep the shadows clean and vivid.

 Not all shadows have to be painted in analogous colors.
-It's O.K. to have color temperature changes in the shadow pattern, if these colors temperature changes are strong enough to overpower the underlying wash.
+It’s alright to have color temperature changes in the shadow pattern, if these colors temperature changes are strong enough to overpower the underlying wash.

-Put simply if you're going to switch from warm to cool, or vice versa, put the pigment down powerfully.
+Put simply, if you’re going to switch from warm to cool, or vice versa, put the pigment down powerfully.

 Shadows aren’t necessarily cool or dark, though there’s nothing wrong with occasionally describing them that way.
 Shadows can be as color-varied and experimental as the lights.

-Try painting the shadows with rich middle-value Reds, Greens and Violets.
-The trick is to use richer, undiluted mixtures of local color rather than automatically reaching for the Blues or dark neutrals - or both.
+Try painting the shadows with rich middle-value reds, greens and violets.
+The trick is to use richer, undiluted mixtures of local color rather than automatically reaching for the blues or dark neutrals – or both.

 Remember to paint through the value scale with your subject.
 Don’t skip the middle-value range – live there!
 Build as many steps around middle-value as possible.
 Middle-value is where your best color opportunities lie, and that’s where the majority of the shadows are found.

-Darks are necessary for emphasis, but don't rush into them.
-And remember: less is more.
+Darks are necessary for emphasis, but don’t rush into them.
+And remember, less is more.

 Save the darks in your shadows for special accents placed after you have developed the majority of shadow shapes in the middle-value range.